midknight00/TimothyCrowell_SNHU/README.md

 How did you make this program maintainable, readable, and adaptable?

 With this program, as with all programs I write, I use proper variable names and comments.
 Writing code that is easy to read and understand is an incredibly important aspect of being a programmer.
 Writing clean code cuts down on time and management, and it streamlines the process for anyone who works on that code.

+CS 230
+The Gaming Room

+Briefly summarize The Gaming Room client and their software requirements.
+Who was the client?
+What type of software did they want you to design?
+What did you do particularly well in developing this documentation?
+What about the process of working through a design document did you find helpful when developing the code?
+If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?
+How did you interpret the user’s needs and implement them into your software design?
+Why is it so important to consider the user’s needs when designing?
+How did you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a similar software application?

+The Gaming Room client wanted to create a game that would work on multiple operating systems.
+We created a cloud-based system and made the game cross-platform compatible.
+One of the things that went well with development was security.
+It was easy to apply concepts like the principle of least privilege.
+The document was helpful in laying out requirements and ideas in a well-thought-out and sophisticated manner.
+One thing that would have made things a little simpler is if there was a backlog included showing the progress of the tasks worked on.
+The client itself meets customer needs by requiring less hardware than a traditional platform because we used a cloud-based system.
+Many tools were available to help create and maintain the cloud-based platform, such as restful and other types of architectures.
+In the future, I plan to continue using architectures, APIs, and other tools to help me succeed in the development and production of software.

+CS 250
+SDLC

+How do I interpret user needs and implement them into a program?
+How does creating “user stories” help with this?
+How do I approach developing programs?
+What agile processes do I hope to incorporate into my future development work?
+What does it mean to be a good team member in software development?

+This document is a sprint review and retrospective for a vacation booking app.
+User stories are created from interviews with customers and consumers and provide insight into the functions and features desired by them.
+Stories are then translated into tasks on the backlog to be developed by the team.
+Agile has many great practices and processes for development.
+Some that stand out to me are the product backlog, daily stand up, and sprint review.
+Being a good team member means supporting your team by accomplishing the tasks you set out to do, and communication.
+Communication is the most important as one miscommunication can potentially derail the project.